Does talking about end of life mean it will happen sooner?

 Who is the best person to choose as my power of attorney (POA)?

-It is important to choose someone as your POA that you trust to express your wishes.
+It is really important to choose someone as your POA that you trust to express your wishes.
 In order for them to express your wishes properly, you should have a conversation with them about what your wishes are, even though you have documented them in the forms.

 If my loved one can no longer communicate his or her health care wishes, can we still complete advance care planning forms?

 If a person can no longer communicate his or her wishes, it is too late to complete an advance directive.
 However, family members and caregivers who have a good understanding of their loved one’s wishes can complete a POLST Form with a health care professional.

-Where can I get an advance directive?
+Where can I get an advance directive and a POLST?

 Will emergency medical technicians (EMTs) honor instructions from an advance care directive in emergency situations?